It’s not just you: every hillwalker is raring to go when the spring comes. Winter is over, the sun’s warm in your face and the snow is gone.

 A classic example of a popular route often affected by snow long-lying snow is Coire na Tulaich on Buachaille Etive Mor, near Glen Coe.
 In summer Coire na Tulaich provides the trade route up this iconic Munro but the north-facing corrie holds snow well after it has disappeared elsewhere and can be extremely dangerous.

-Always make sure you check weather conditions for the mountains where you are headed.
-MWIS and the Met Office provide particularly useful forecasts which will give conditions at summit level as well as for the glens.
+MWIS and the Met Office provide specific hill and mountain forecasts which will give conditions at summit level as well as for the glens.